What is bike share?

 Who is paying for it?

 Regional leaders approved the use of federal transportation funds in 2011 to help start Portland bike share.
-The City of Portland will use this funding to leverage private investment and make bike share possible.
-The City and its Transportation Bureau are not committed to purchase or operate bike share, but are managing the grant award and facilitating the selection of a private sector vendor to operate the system.
-Private sponsorships and revenue from bike share memberships and user fees will cover costs for the bike share system, as has been the case in cities around the world.
+Private sponsorships and revenue from bike share memberships and user fees will cover remaining costs for the bike share system.

 What kind of bicycle is used for bike share?

 Bike share systems use bicycles specifically designed to meet tough, 24/7, outdoor conditions.
 These bikes are sturdy, yet comfortable to ride, have adjustable-height seats and baskets to conveniently hold a purse, briefcase or shopping bag.
 They also look unique to prevent theft and are outfitted with an electronic system that lets the bike be checked in and out of stations.
 Bikes are clean and reliable.
-The system will have anywhere from a few hundred to several thousand bikes.
+Phase I of the system is proposed for 750 bicycles and 75 stations.
 Nice Ride in Minneapolis, for example, started with a fleet of 700 bikes in 2010 and has expanded to more than 1,200 bikes.

 Where are bikes stored, checked out and returned?